Joe Higuchi: All Japan Pro Wrestling

 An AJPW original from its inception in 1972, Higuchi gained fame as the senior referee of the promotion, a position he held from 1972 to 1990.
 He was also a prominent backstage official for the company and was the "go between" during talent exchanges between AJPW and Dory Funk Sr.'s promotion in America.
 He was the first official Japanese referee of the NWA, refereeing bouts such the NWA World Heavyweight Championship match between Jack Briscoe and Dory Funk Jr. in St. Louis, United States.
 In the early 80's AJPW bouts were booked more akin to the American style and Higuchi became known for his bump-taking.
 He retired as a referee in 1997 and took up the position of caretaker for the gaijin talent.
 He left AJPW in 1999 following the passing of its founder, Giant Baba.
 His last officiated match was the Triple Crown Heavyweight Championship bout between Mitsuharu Misawa and "Dr. Death" Steve Williams at Nippon Budokan in Tokyo on March 1, 1997.

 On the independently produced DVD WCCW and the Von Erichs, Heroes of World Class, it was stated by WCCW booker Gary Hart that Joe Higuchi was the All Japan official that contacted WCCW when the body of David Von Erich was found while on tour in Japan.

 Pro Wrestling Noah

 Following Giant Baba's passing in 1999, many of the AJPW talent departed the company to form Pro Wrestling Noah.
 With his history in the business, Higuchi was brought into Noah by executive and former AJPW ring announcer Nakada Ryu as a member of the board of directors He became the statutory auditor in the promotion and was also the on-air chairman of the GHC Heavyweight Championship committee in 2001.

-On November 8, 2010, Higuchi, known as one of Japan's greatest referees, passed away at the age of 81.
+On November 8, 2010, Higuchi, known as one of Japan's greatest referees, died at the age of 81.